 - hazardous waste (e.g. air conditioning units

 - commercial fridges/freezers

 - fluorescent tube lights

 Charities are permitted to visit our recycling centres Monday to Friday only.

-We can only accept commercial waste from five of our ten household recycling centres.
-Please visit our Commercial Waste pages for more information
+We can only accept business waste at five of our household recycling centres.
+Please visit our Business Waste pages for more information